-The centers had 5-foot-tall depictions of Mickey, Minnie and Goofy, among others, that they’d painted without permission, the Chicago Tribune reported.
-Disney deemed that the characters had to go.
-Meanwhile, its archrival, Universal Studios, swooped in to make a public relations coup out of this Disney controversy.
+The centers had five-foot-tall depictions of Mickey, Minnie and Goofy, among others, that they’d painted without permission, the Chicago Tribune reported.
+Disney decided that the characters had to go.
+Meanwhile, Disney’s archrival, Universal Studios, swooped in to make a public relations coup out of this Disney controversy.

-Universal had recently opened its first Orlando theme park, so it snatched the spotlight by allowing the daycare centers free use of its Hanna-Barbera characters, like the Flintstones and Scooby-Doo.
-The new murals were revealed to much hoopla, including visits by costumed characters from the Disney rivals.
+Universal had recently opened its first Orlando theme park, so it snatched the spotlight by allowing the day care centers free use of its Hanna-Barbera characters such as the Flintstones and Scooby-Doo.
+The new murals were revealed to much hoopla, including visits by costumed characters.